 Not only are motorbikes dangerous and many people get hurt on them (due to inexperience, differential driving styles, recklessness, DUI, gravel and other irregular road conditions, etc.), but they are also illegal to drive without a special license and further illegal to ride without a helmet.
 No insurance policy will cover your costs, if something goes wrong.

 Therefore, do NOT ride a motorbike/motorcycle during HoT, whether as driver or passenger (and best not to do so at all, especially while in Thailand).
 Likewise, do NOT go zip lining or to any water parks (or anything similar) during HoT, as too many people have been injured or killed doing these.
-Also, do NOT cliff jump, bungee jump, dive, or engage in any other especially risky activity during HoT.
+Also, do NOT cliff jump, bungee jump, dive, parasail, parachute, skydive, or engage in any other especially risky activity during HoT.
 Further, our insurance does not cover these or other dangerous activities.
-Aside from the danger, these activities are prohibited and may result in failure of this course and expulsion from this program.
+Aside from the danger, these activities are strictly prohibited and may result in failure of this course and removal from this program.

 Locks should be used on bags and hotel room doors should always be locked, whether one is inside or out of the room.
 Money and important documents should be stored in a waist pouch, zipped or buttoned pocket, or otherwise in a way that would be difficult to snatch or pickpocket, especially while shopping, in crowded areas, in touristy zones, or while otherwise distracted.
 Never leave any bags or valuables unattended outside of the hotel room.